BhathikaGimhan/React-Frame-Motion/README.md

   yarn start
   ```

-- Build the project for production:
+- **Build for Production:**

+  To create a production-ready build of your portfolio:

   ```bash
   npm run build